tdwg/bdq/tg2/_review/docs/maintenance/index.md

 Values in the column **LineForTest** are useful in determining the number of Test Validation records for each Test, but also flag an additional function.
 A LineForTest value of "88" flags an Input.data value of "[null]" while a value of "99" flags an Input.data value of "[non-printing characters]".
 Both of these record types are used to separate records of 'normally' expected values from records that require special handing within the testing framework.
 These rows SHOULD not be present in either form of the validation data set.

 Validation data containing non-printing characters and nulls SHOULD only be edited in the separate file of validation data containing non-printing characters, this file MUST only be edited by sofware able to correctly handle the non-printing characters.
 This file MUST NOT be edited with a spreadsheet application.
-The text editors vim and emacs are recomended.
+The text editors vim and emacs are recommended <!--Refs?-->.

 ### 3.3 Updating Test Validation Data Due to Changes in Specifications or Terms